You’ve tried the comfortable answers.

 Finding the right person.

-If you’re looking for someone at your level who will keep you on your toes while tracking both your breadth and depth, apply now.
+If you want someone at your level, who keeps you on your toes while tracking your breadth and depth, then reach out.
+Let’s talk.

 Many successful people find the most important thing—a contented life—still eludes them.